Qu-CMU/public/Praetorian Challenges/Machine Learning/README.md

 2. Run __MachineLearning.py__.

 ### Model
 The pre-trained model has 3 fully connected layers.
 It was trained using the default function argument values.
+Why did I program a NN from scratch?
+Because I can.

 ##### Input Layer
 The input layer has 768 nodes.
 These correspond to the 512 bits of the binary and a 256 multi-hot encoding of the byte values of the binary.